-This is one of our absolute favorite desserts.
-Tiramisu is even simple to make, you just need a little time.
+Tiramisu is one of our absolute favorite desserts.
+It is even simple to make, you just need a little time.
+Jump to the full Tiramisu Recipe now or read on to see how we make it.

 Espresso soaked ladyfingers are layered with a light and airy filling made from mascarpone cheese, egg yolks and cream.